micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

 ## Overview & Architecture
-This project is anchored on a modular LangChain-based pipeline.
+This project is structured on a modular LangChain-based pipeline.
 Below, each feature is mapped to the specific tool or module implementing it:

 | **Feature**                                      | **Tool / Library / Module**        |
 |--------------------------------------------------|-------------------------------------|